 Monstera deliciosa can be an intimidating plant.
-I’ve had one for months and was pretty nervous about making any big changes like repotting or switching locations for the first few.
-Times are changing.
-My plant has been healthy for a number of months now, and decided it was time to take advantage and propagate my monstera.
+I’ve had one for months and was pretty nervous about making any big changes like repotting or switching locations in my apartment for the first few months.
+If it‘s not broke, don’t fix it, ya know?
+Well, I’m here to tell you, there’s no need to be scared of propagating these plants.

 I just love how these plants look!
 Monsteras are hard to come by in my area, though, and can be pretty pricey.
 Given this, propagation is the perfect solution to enable me to add more monstera plants into my home without breaking the budget!